MatthewF1081/ST10467732-Exam/README.md

 # Requirements
 * a laptop or a PC
 * MicroSoft C++
-* a understanding of andriod studio
+* an understanding of andriod studio
 * good choices of music

   Here are screen shots showing they emulator and the code that is behind it.